jsamstad/jsamstad.github.io/index.md

 ## Portfolio
 A repository of data analyst projects demonstrating skills I have learned so far.
-These include Data Cleaning, Data Analysis, and Data Visualization using Python, and Querying a Database with SQL (Postgres).
+These include Data Cleaning, Data Analysis, Data Visualization using Python, and Querying a Database with SQL (Postgres).
 The projects are presented in Jupyter Notebook (.ipynb) files.

 ---